 Copyright 2012 Joo Young Choi

 Choi, Joo Young.
-"Advancing solid-state near-infrared spectroscopy for clinical measurements of glucose and urea." dissertation, University of Iowa, 2012.
+"Advancing solid-state near-infrared spectroscopy for clinical measurements of glucose and urea."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.